 Renting a car in Namibia is the best way to explore the country.
 Most of the main roads are good quality and the gravel roads are very safe to drive.
 If you are planning to drive any gravel road routes (and chances are you will) we recommend getting a 4×4 as it will make driving much more comfortable.
 Having your own car gives you the flexibility to travel at your own pace and explore all the hidden sights Namibia has to offer.

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
-Book your car now with RentalCars.com, where you will find the best rental car prices
+Book your car now with DiscoverCars.com, where you will find a great selection of cars at competitive prices – check prices now!

 Day 1: Arrive in Windhoek